 You can easily teach ‘speak’ and ‘cease’ commands for encouraging the dog to bark when instructed.
 It can be quite helpful in controlling nuisance barking.
 With some positive reinforcement techniques, you can train a Maltipoo with a number of tricks.

 All types of dogs have the potential to develop health problems.
 Not all health problems are avoidable but some can be prevented by taking special care of your pup.
-Some health problems are due to their size and some because of the genes.
+Some health problems are due to their size and some because of their genes.

-Maltipoos are likely to have the health problems of both Maltese and Poodle.
+Maltipoos are likely to have health problems of both Maltese and Poodle.
 But chances are that the genetic diversity of the two-parent breeds may lower the chances of developing certain diseases.